 Investigations

-The Detectives within the Violent Crimes Unit primary responsibility are to investigate all cases involving crimes against persons.
+The Detectives within the Violent Crime Unit are primarily responsible for investigating all cases involving crimes against persons.
 These cases include offenses like murder, criminal sexual conduct, robbery, kidnapping, domestic violence and several more.

 The Detectives within the Property Crimes Unit are responsible for investigating crimes related to the theft and destruction of property.
 These cases include offenses like burglary, larceny and many more.